What is Medicare Part D? (Coverage Details for 2025)

 Medicare Part D plans were created in 2006 to help seniors pay for expensive prescriptions.
 Prescription drugs are tiered based on class, with higher and specialty tiers having higher copayments.

-Original Medicare (Parts A and B) does not provide prescription drug coverage.
+Original Medicare (Parts A and B) does not cover prescription drugs.
 It only covers medical costs and hospital stays.

 Medicare Part D vs. Original Medicare